Contents

 Cornwall Council is one of 30 local authorities across the UK that has been awarded funding to establish a Health Determinants Research Collaboration (HDRC).
-The HDRC builds upon our track record of cross-sector engagement.
-It is a collaboration with the universities of:

-- Exeter
+- University of Exeter

-- Falmouth
+- Falmouth University

 Background

-Aim and vision of the HDRC
+Aim and vision of HDRC Cornwall

 Business Plan

-The Cornwall Health Determinants Research Collaboration (HDRC) will bring together:
+The Health Determinants Research Collaboration (HDRC) Cornwall will bring together:

 - Cornwall Council